Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Backward Approximate Dynamic Programming

 \subsection{Backward ADP for the Energy Storage Problem}

-By using the hidden semi-Markov crossing state model presented in \cite{durante2017}, we create a more realistic energy storage problem, but in the process form a partially observable MDP as the crossing states are partially hidden.
-Recall that when simulating forward, we have knowledge states $K_t^{E}$ and $K_t^{P}$, giving the operator's distribution of belief about the crossing states given the history of the process up to time $t$.
+By using the hidden semi-Markov crossing state model presented in \cite{durante2017}, we create a more realistic energy storage problem, but in the process form a partially observable Markov decision problem (POMDP) as the crossing states are partially hidden.
+It is possible to find an optimal policy for a POMDP by incorporating the belief state in the state variable \citep[see][]{KAELBLING199899, murphy2000survey}.
+However, it is often computationally difficult (if not impossible) to solve belief MDPs exactly as the dimensionality of the problem is often greatly increased.
+Policies based on finding value functions for the underlying completely observable MDP are simple, yet effective, heuristic approaches to circumventing this issue \citep[see, for example,][]{cassandra1998exact}.
+This is the approach we use here and the ``optimal policies" in section \ref{Numerical Results} refer to VFAs that are optimal with respect to an underlying fully observable MDP.

+Recall that when simulating forward, we have belief states $B_t^{E}$ and $B_t^{P}$, giving the operator's distribution of belief about the crossing states given the history of the process up to time $t$.
 This information is not available in the backward pass.
 Instead, value functions are fit to each possible resource state conditioned on each information state in the backward pass.
-The value of being at resource level $R_t$ at time $t$ given the wind and price processes are in information states $I_t^E$ and $I_t^P$ is given by: where $\bar{V}^x_{t}(R^x_t,I_t^E,I_t^P)=\mathbb{E}\left[\bar{V}_{t+1}(R_{t+1},I_{t+1}^E,I_{t+1}^P)|R_t^x,I^E_t,I^P_t \right]$.
+The value of being at resource level $R_t$ at time $t$ given the wind and price processes are in information states $I_t^E$ and $I_t^P$ is given by where $\bar{V}^x_{t}(R^x_t,I_t^E,I_t^P)=\mathbb{E}\left[\bar{V}_{t+1}(R_{t+1},I_{t+1}^E,I_{t+1}^P)|R_t^x,I^E_t,I^P_t \right]$.
 However, as mentioned in Section \ref{CompactInfo}, finding values for all possible system states using the full information state is very computationally expensive.